 I am looking forward to a big year.
 Chiefly, I want to complete and submit my PhD dissertation.
 So from mid February till the end of June, I will be on hiatus from everything except for writing full time.
-It is wonderful to be able to joyfully say no to invitations to your wonderful events, conferences, festivals and seminars.
-It is also a privilege to now, finally, have the resources to write and do nothing else.
-It’s been a challenging few years of full time work + part time PhD.
+It is wonderful to be able to [joyfully] say no to invitations to your wonderful events, conferences, festivals and seminars.
+Please check back in with me after July.

 Before that, however, there is a lot going on in the next month!
 Through January I am running seminars at the School of Disobedience in Berlin, two hours every Monday for six consecutive (well, almost) Mondays, about AI.
 As part of this, I will co-host a discussion with the artist, Sougwen Chung, on January 21 at the Volksbühne.